selwynpolit/d9book/book/queries.md

 ### Generate statements to convert character set and collation type for all tables

-This will generate a list of `ALTER TABLE` statements for all tables in the database.
+This will generate a list of `ALTER TABLE` statements for all tables (in database f) in the database.
 You can then copy and paste the output into your SQL tool to convert all tables to `utf8mb4` character set and `utf8mb4_0900_ai_ci` collation type.

 ```sql
 SELECT CONCAT('ALTER TABLE `', TABLE_NAME, '` CONVERT TO CHARACTER SET utf8mb4 COLLATE utf8mb4_0900_ai_ci;')
 FROM INFORMATION_SCHEMA.TABLES
 WHERE TABLE_SCHEMA = 'f';
 ```

 ## Use the database abstraction layer to avoid SQL injection attacks